-- 1) Maintain paint surfaces free of cracks, peeling, mold and mildew to the maximum extent feasible. - 2) Test for lead paint on houses that were constructed prior to 1979.
-Research best practices for worker protection and lead paint management at http://epa.gov/lead/pubs/renovation.htm. - 3) Remove loose and unsound paint using the gentlest means possible, and sand surfaces to create smooth transitions between paint layers.
-Avoid damage to the substrate material. - 4) Prime all bare wood and metal with a high quality alkyd primer (latex primers are acceptable for wood, but some say not as good). - 5) Seal all open joints with a paintable exterior grade sealant - 6) Follow all manufacturer's instructions for paint finish applications two thin coats can be better than one thick coat.
+Maintain paint surfaces free of cracks, peeling, mold and mildew to the maximum extent feasible.

+Test for lead paint on houses that were constructed prior to 1979.
+Research best practices for worker protection and lead paint management at http://epa.gov/lead/pubs/renovation.htm.

+Remove loose and unsound paint using the gentlest means possible, and sand surfaces to create smooth transitions between paint layers.
+Avoid damage to the substrate material.

-3 Refer to wood and metals sections for more information on repair of substrate materials.
+Prime all bare wood and metal with a high quality alkyd primer (latex primers are acceptable for wood, but some say not as good).

+Seal all open joints with a paintable exterior grade sealant

+Follow all manufacturer's instructions for paint finish applications - two thin coats can be better than one thick coat.